 Bhagawati, Osho News

-Premesh (Alan Bassett) is a historian, therapist, novelist, and a world wanderer.
+Premesh (Alan Bassett) was a historian, therapist, novelist, and world wanderer.
 He took sannyas in Pune in 1981, and worked on the Meera Crew in Rajneeshpuram.
-In 1987 he returned to Pune and stayed for ten years mainly in the Osho Mystery School, and then moved back to the USA and joined the Osho Academy in Sedona.
-For the past two decades, Premesh has been leading transpersonal therapy and meditation groups in Europe, India, Brazil, and the United States.
-He presently lives in the mountains of Spain with his beloved Meerananda; he devotes most of his time to writing visionary fiction novels and short stories.
+In 1987 he returned to Pune and stayed for ten years mainly in the Osho Mystery School, then moved back to the USA and joined the Osho Academy in Sedona.
+For the past two decades, Premesh was leading transpersonal therapy and meditation groups in Europe, India, Brazil, and the United States.
+He later lived in the mountains of Spain with his beloved Meerananda and devoted most of his time to writing visionary fiction novels and short stories.
 He left his body in December 2012. www.esotericnovels.com